Evertvdw/quasar-conf-wrappers/slides/slides.md

 The perfect solution does not (yet) exist

 But what can we do?
-There are two main ways of doing this that I will highlight and compare
+There are two main ways of doing this that I will highlight and compare.

 <div grid="~ cols-2 gap-4" class="mb-10">